 In general we think there is value in memorializing the value of disbursed and community-based work, in this case on the war, but in a larger sense helping understand how citizen action can truly impact on policy.
 We believe, the model of self-generated, locally-based efforts conveying a single, central theme and focused specifically on changing the hearts and minds of the public and politicians remains an important lesson all these years later.

-In this context, perhaps we could engage some of the younger organizers, both of protest movements and of progressive political campaigns.
-We would certainly learn something, and so might they.
+of the younger organizers, both of protest movements and of progressive

+Sam met recently, just before the big Never Again march where the Executive Director or some such title was Kate Gage, the daughter of a Moratorium person, John Gage.
 She was totally interested to talk about the problems we faced then and they face now — ranging from pure logistics (toilets, sound, stages, marshals, etc.) to how to keep the energy alive after a cathartic march.
 The more mundane parts of that discussion were easy but, they, like us, face the larger problems of burn out, leadership disagreements and more complicated long-term problems.
 Sam has discussed this with some current, younger activists and has found a surprising degree of interest.
 We should explore whether that interest is adequate to bring a strong group of younger organizers to meet with us.
 We are, after all, not yet dead.
 And many of us remain active.
 There is no reason we should not want to learn and, perhaps impart some learning.

 Response survey to become part of this program